Reading

 This is a hard thing to do, to keep in mind, to put into practice as we grow and walk through life.

-When we have accomplished something, met some standard, risen to some level – To be as the youngest, to be one who serves – It goes against the very grain of our fallen humanity.
+When we have accomplished something, met some standard, risen to some – It can go against everything in us to be seen as the youngest, to be one who serves.

 “But not so with you.”